Soimuen11/PPM/readme.md

 3. Access them with dmenu
 4. Encrypt files storing passwords
 5. Make it work with dmenu
-6. ls them in tree-like manner
+6. List them in tree-like manner
 7. Add color to output password [done]

 ## How To Use It